rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [11] A *kernel* in a digraph *g* is a *clique* in the dual digraph *-g*.

 ..
 [12] The Gnu Regression, Econometrics and Time-series Library http://gretl.sourceforge.net/ .

 ..
+[13] The class of *self-codual* bipolar-valued digraphs consists of all *weakly asymmetric* digraphs, i.e. digraphs containing only *asymmetric* and/or *indeterminate* links.
+Limit cases consists of, on the one side, *full tournaments* with *indeterminate reflexive links*, and, on the other side, *fully indeterminate* digraphs.
+In this class, the *converse* (inverse ~ ) operator is indeed identical to the *dual* (negation - ) one.

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive